kitab-project-org/ZoteroStyleForKITAB/Zotero_problems.md

 ###  Extra period now removed from URIs, ms0000 should be added as a page number with a preceding comma (,).
 When milestone not present, the URI automatically ends with a fullstop.
 Abū ʿAbd Allāh Muḥammad b. ʿAbd Allāh al-Ḥākim al-Naysābūrī, Maʿrifat ʿulūm al-ḥadīth (Beirut: Dār al-kutub al-’ilmiyya, 1977), 261, 0405HakimNaysaburi.MacrifatCulumHadith.Shia002093., ms.240.

+###  Ed. and eds. (this has also been resolved)
+#### The editors of volumes now come before edited volumes; (eds) comes after the editors name between ()

+I have changed 'edited by' to 'ed.' but we need to ensure the name of the editor  comes before the title of the edited volume.

+As in Sarah Bowen Savant, ‘People Versus Books’, in Bruce Fudge et al. (eds), Non Sola Scriptura (London: Routledge, 2022), 286, DOI: 10.4324/9781003252221-18.

+And NOT: Sarah Bowen Savant, ‘People Versus Books’, in  _Non Sola Scriptura_, ed.
+Bruce Fudge et al.(London: Routledge, 2022), 286, DOI: 10.4324/9781003252221-18.